Faculty and Staff

-As a Chinese painting and calligraphy teacher, Bao Linya began her exploration in this field from her entrance of Zhejiang Normal University in 1988 and she achieved the highest score of her graduation project.
+Faculty of Chinese painting and calligraphy firstname.lastname@example.org As a Chinese painting and calligraphy teacher, Bao Linya began her exploration in this field from her entrance of Zhejiang Normal University in 1988 and she achieved the highest score of her graduation project.
 Then she got further trained one year in China Academy of Arts and earned her MFA in Zhejiang University in 2002.
 During this period, she was guided by well-known professors, Chen Zhenlian and Liao kebing who helped enhance her theoretical knowledge of arts.
-In 2003, Linya began to work for Art Research office as the director in Zhejiang University of Technology.
-Linya was hired by Long Island University China Center from October 2006 till today, with her professional teaching skills and great passion of Chinese painting, students accessed this area fast.
-Also she enjoys promoting intercultural communication between China and United States and disseminating traditional Chinese culture.
+In 2003, Linya began to work for the Art Research office as the director in Zhejiang University of Technology.
+Linya was hired by Long Island University China Center in October 2006.
+Her professional teaching skills and great passion for Chinese painting are admired by students.
+She also enjoys promoting intercultural communication between China and the United States and disseminating traditional Chinese culture.

 Zhou Yan 周彦

-Zhou Yan 周彦 works for International Chinese Promotion Office in Zhejiang University.
-She is in charge of a wide range of international student services including application, admission, visa, Mandarin courses and etc. Along with her friendly and patient personality, she helps students to solve the problems that may encounter when starting life in Zhejiang University.
+Zhou Yan 周彦 works for the International Chinese Promotion Office in Zhejiang University.
+She is in charge of a wide range of international student services including applications, admissions, visas, Mandarin courses, etc. With her friendly and patient personality, she helps students solve problems they may encounter when starting life in Zhejiang University..